LiteralGenie/HvWatchers/readme.md

 /**
  * Dump battle log text
- *   logEntry$ only emits *new* log entries, even if the page is refreshed.
+ */
- *   Logs for the latest turn are stored in localstorage */ const [hvw_logger] = await require(['plugins/hvw_logger'])
+const [hvw_logger] = await require(['plugins/hvw_logger'])
 const {logEntryAll$, logEntryUnique$, roundStart$, roundEnd$, battleStart$, battleEnd$} = hvw_logger